📊 WES Key Takeaways

 WES Stock Risks: Western Midstream Partners, LP Investment Risks

-- Zero revenue growth (flat YoY) and declining net income (-2.6% YoY) indicate stagnant business momentum
+- Zero revenue growth (0% YoY) with declining net income (-2.6% YoY) suggests business maturity and limited upside

 Key Metrics to Watch